Bethnal Green’s Real Deal kids get through to Petchey’s Glee Club finals

 Six talented kids from London’s East End have proved they’re “the real deal” when it comes to singing—getting through to the glitzy grand finals of a glee club challenge.

-The Real Deal Glee Club from Bethnal Green won a place in tonight’s Petchey Foundation’s Glee Club challenge finals after topping the east London regional heat in Barking last month.
+The Real Deal Glee Club from Bethnal Green won a place in next month’s Petchey Foundation’s Glee Club challenge finals after topping the east London regional heat in Barking.

 It follows intensive training when all the regional finalists attended boot camp workshops with a professional singing coach and choreographer helping their stage performance to sparkle.